Screening and Diagnosis | Personalized Treatment

 Basal and Squamous Cell Carcinoma Treatment

-Basal cell carcinoma (BCC) and squamous cell carcinoma (SCC) are the two main forms of non-melanoma skin cancers.
+Basal cell carcinoma (BCC) and squamous cell carcinoma (SCC) are the two most common forms of non-melanoma skin cancers.
 Both are highly curable when treated early.
-Most of these cases are treated by physicians in NorthShore’s Division of Dermatology, which is a key collaborator with Kellogg Cancer Center.
+Most of these cases are treated by physicians in NorthShore’s Division of Dermatology and Surgical Oncology, which are key collaborators with the Kellogg Cancer Center.
 Expert dermatologists are critical in the identification and biopsy of suspicious moles, and these physicians make the diagnosis of basal cell carcinoma or squamous cell carcinoma.
 Dermatologists, often in collaboration with surgeons, treat patients with early stages of these carcinomas.
-These physicians partner closely with Kellogg in instances where these cancers are in late stages, or when a consultation with a medical oncologist is needed to create a treatment plan for basal or squamous cell carcinoma.
+These physicians partner closely with Kellogg in instances where these cancers are in late stages, or when a consultation with a medical oncologist is needed to create a treatment plan for advanced basal or squamous cell carcinoma.

 At NorthShore, patients diagnosed with basal and squamous cell carcinomas have access to expert dermatologists who are experienced in Mohs micrographic surgery.
 This surgery is sometimes recommended for basal and squamous cell carcinomas.
 The procedure involves removing very thin layers of skin one at a time and then examining the layer under a microscope.
 The process is repeated until all cancer-containing tissue has been removed.
 Mohs is particularly useful for cosmetically sensitive areas such as the face and neck, and for tumors that are poorly defined with unclear borders.